Realtors Guide to Ashland Real Estate

 - Prior to joining RE/MAX in 1996 was one of the top agents in MA for the Prudential Real Estate.

-- Have been ranked one of the top 5 RE/MAX agents in Massachusetts each year, for twelve out of the past thirteen years.
+- Have been ranked one of the top 5 RE/MAX agents in Massachusetts each year, for thirteen out of the past fourteen years.

 - #1 agent at RE/MAX Executive Realty – a five office company with over 120 agents.
 RE/MAX Executive Realty is one of the largest RE/MAX company’s in Massachusetts with offices in Hopkinton, Holliston, Medfield, Grafton, and Franklin.